Welcome to Y6.

 This half-term we will be looking at

-English: Roald Dahl’s Revolting Rhymes and covering lots of writing genres.
+English: King Kong and using ICT in English-covering lots of writing genres.

 I am looking forward to seeing the children make lots of progress and becoming more confident in their reading, writing and mathematical skills.